awsdocs/amazon-ec2-user-guide-windows/doc_source/accelerated-computing-instances.md

 # Windows Accelerated Computing Instances<a name="accelerated-computing-instances"></a>

-If you require high processing capability, you'll benefit from using accelerated computing instances, which provide access to hardware\-based compute accelerators such as Graphics Processing Units \(GPUs\) or Field Programmable Gate Arrays \(FPGAs\)\.
+If you require high processing capability, you'll benefit from using accelerated computing instances, which provide access to hardware\-based compute accelerators such as Graphics Processing Units \(GPUs\)\.
 Accelerated computing instances enable more parallelism for higher throughput on compute\-intensive workloads\.

 GPU\-based instances provide access to NVIDIA GPUs with thousands of compute cores\.
 You can use GPU\-based accelerated computing instances to accelerate scientific, engineering, and rendering applications by leveraging the CUDA or Open Computing Language \(OpenCL\) parallel computing frameworks\.
 You can also use them for graphics applications, including game streaming, 3\-D application streaming, and other graphics workloads\.

 If your application needs a small amount of additional graphics acceleration, but is better suited for an instance type with different compute, memory, or storage specifications, use an Elastic Graphics accelerator instead\.
 For more information, see [Amazon Elastic Graphics](elastic-graphics.md)\.

-FPGA\-based instances provide access to large FPGAs with millions of parallel system logic cells\.
-You can use FPGA\-based accelerated computing instances to accelerate workloads such as genomics, financial analysis, real\-time video processing, big data analysis, and security workloads by leveraging custom hardware accelerations\.
-You can develop these accelerations using hardware description languages such as Verilog or VHDL, or by using higher\-level languages such as OpenCL parallel computing frameworks\.
-You can either develop your own hardware acceleration code or purchase hardware accelerations through the [AWS Marketplace](https://aws.amazon.com/marketplace/)\.

-**Important**
-FPGA\-based instances do not support Microsoft Windows\.

 You can cluster accelerated computing instances into a cluster placement group\.
 Cluster placement groups provide low latency and high\-bandwidth connectivity between the instances within a single Availability Zone\.
 For more information, see [Placement Groups](placement-groups.md)\.